apache/jackrabbit-site/src/site/markdown/index.md

 #### October 17th, 2016: Apache Jackrabbit Oak 1.2.20 released
 Jackrabbit Oak 1.2.20 is a patch release that contains fixes and improvements over the previous 1.2.x release.
-See the [downloads](downloads.html#oak1.2) page for more details.

 #### October 14th, 2016: Apache Jackrabbit Oak 1.5.12 released
 Jackrabbit Oak 1.5.12 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.5) page for more details.

 #### October 10th, 2016: Apache Jackrabbit 2.13.4 released
 Apache Jackrabbit 2.13.4 is an unstable release cut directly from trunk,